linsolas/casperjs-runner-maven-plugin/README.md

 If you encounter issues or think about any kind of enhancements, you can add them in the [adequate section of the project](https://github.com/linsolas/casperjs-runner-maven-plugin/issues).
 Do not hesitate also to make Push Requests if you want to enhance this project.

+## License

+This plugin is licensed with [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0)